vitalets/playwright-bdd/docs/writing-steps/passing-data.md

     Then new tab is opened
 ```

-Typically, in Cucumber `world` is used as a container for such data.
-World is created for each scenario and persists across all steps.
+Typically, in Cucumber a `world` is used as a container for such data.
+World is created for each scenario and persists between all steps.
 One step can write data to the `world` object, and another can read from it.

 In Playwright, any test-scoped fixture can be used as a cross-step context.
 You can name it `ctx` (for brevity) and initialize with empty object `{}`.
 For example: